dikkadev/gaap/README.md

 ### GitHub Interaction

-- Use GitHub’s REST API for fetching releases.
+- Use GitHub's REST API for fetching releases.
 - For unauthenticated users, ensure rate-limiting safety (up to 60 requests per hour).
 - Future: Add support for OAuth tokens for higher request limits.